Sweetie Pies At The Mangrove

 Sweetie Pie’s serves up that good food Robbie’s mother taught her to make when she was just a girl.
 Sweetie Pie’s has been featured on the Food Network’s “Diners, Drive-ins and Dives” and is scheduled for an appearance on Oprah Winfrey’s OWN network in October – proof that her determination to not cut corners with her food is still bringing applause from her fans.

-- Soul Food Restaurants, Bakeries, American Restaurants, Restaurants
+- American Restaurants, Bakeries, Soul Food Restaurants, Take Out Restaurants, Caterers, Restaurants